Typical Australian Food

 Australians love their barbeque and fire it often: at home, in parks, at the beach.
 What a great way of enjoying your day with your friends and family.
 Gather everyone around a barbeque with a bottle of beer in the hand and keep flipping those steaks or sausages.
 Typically Australian.

 You will often find food stalls cooking sausages with onions on the barbie and selling them in bread rolls with mustard and tomato sauce.
-It is a traditional food for festivals, sports events, at local fairs or markets, or on public holidays.
+It is traditional food for festivals, sports events, at local fairs or markets, or on public holidays.

 The other quick and easy way to keep your hunger at bay at outdoor events is to buy a pie or two.
 There is a great variety of meat pies and sausage rolls available at food outlets.
 Easy to handle for sellers and a quick fix for the buyers.